alexandra-simeonova/drafts/navigation-configuration.md

 ### viewGroup

+Imagine your application hosts two micro frontend views: `http://mysite.com/a#e` and  `http://mysite.com/b#f`.
+Due to hash routing and a different path up to `#`, they are, by default, rendered in different iframes.
+However, as they both have the **same origin**, such as`mysite.com`, and belong to the **same micro frontend** you want to render them in the same iframe.
+To achieve that, use the view groups feature.
+Define the **viewGroup** parameter for top navigation nodes.
+The children nodes will automatically be considered as part of the same view group.

+Nodes belonging to the same view group are always rendered in their own view group iframe.
+Nodes not belonging to any view group follow the same-origin iframe rendering policy.

+The view groups feature also offers out-of-the-box caching.
+Each time you navigate to another view group, either a new iframe is created or it is reused if already exists.
+In both cases, the iframe you are navigating from becomes hidden and is available for you to use again.
+If you navigate back to the first iframe and it should be updated with new data, such when a new entry was added in the second iframe and you want to display it in a table in the first iframe, you must define a **preloadUrl** parameter for a given view in the view group to ensure that the view is refreshed when you navigate back to it.

+You can also preload view groups.
+You just need to define which URL you want to preload, and Luigi will preload the view after some user interactions when the browser is most likely to be idle.
+This option is active by default, but you can deactivate it with a [configuration flag](navigation-parameters-reference.md#node-parameters).

+For more information on setting caching with view refreshing and preloading for view groups, read [this document](navigation-parameters-reference.md#node-parameters).

 ## Creating a dynamic path
 In Luigi, you can make a navigation path dynamically changeable according to your needs.
 This is accomplished by defining variables within the **pathSegement** or **viewUrl** navigation paths.